juandesi/mqtt-connector/docs/security/1_tls.md

 ##### TLS key store

-Contains all the configuration for a key store is used to store users credentials.
+Contains all the configuration for a key store that is used to store users credentials.
 {: .fs-3 }

-The keystore is used to setup Mutual TLS authentication. see [Authentication](2_authentication.md#tls-mutual-authentication).
+The keystore is used to setup Mutual TLS authentication.
+See [Authentication](2_authentication.md#tls-mutual-authentication).
 {: .fs-3 }

 | Property | Description | Default value | Expression |